WebEngDUS/WebEngDUS/README.md

 ## Where can i get more information or provide feedback?

-If you want to get more information and you have a specific question, feel free to [open an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new).
+If you want to get more information or you have a specific question, feel free to [open an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new).
 We will be happy to answer it.

 When you want to provide us feedback to this content, to the way we run the meetup or to the meetup itself, [open an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new) is also the way to go.